 Our Music Lessons

 We offer Piano instruction from the Preparatory to Level 10.
 This include technical skill, some theory, Ear Training and Sight Reading.
-Violin and Flute lessons from beginner upwards are also available.
+Violin lessons from beginner upwards are also available.

 From classical to pop music you will be taught various techniques for singing using vocal exercises.
 You will learn breath control, posture, pitch and enunciation.
 Theory lessons will clearly present essential concepts through practical activities, written exercises and exploring repertoire.
 Preparatory to Level 8.

 Our teaching year consists of 34 lessons, divided into 3 semesters, with breaks at Christmas and Easter.